 What We Do

 Chelsea is a diverse, working-class community that contains a high level of industrial activity.
 It is one of only three Massachusetts cities in which the majority of the population identifies as Hispanic or Latino.
-After flirting with bankruptcy in the 1990s, the once-struggling industrial city has reversed a prolonged decline and in recent years has enjoyed sustained economic growth, restoring its history of a placed called “home” families or young professionals.
+After flirting with bankruptcy in the 1990s, the once-struggling industrial city has reversed a prolonged decline and in recent years has enjoyed sustained economic growth, restoring its history as a place called “home” for families or young professionals.

 Despite its small size, there are several distinct neighborhoods in Chelsea, including